jboss-developer/jboss-eap-quickstarts/kitchensink-deltaspike/README.md

 System requirements
 -------------------

-All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 6.1 or later with the Red Hat JBoss Web Framework Kit (WFK) 2.4.

-The application this project produces is designed to be run on JBoss Enterprise Application Platform 6 or JBoss AS 7.
+All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.

 Configure Maven
 ---------------

 If you have not yet done so, you must [Configure Maven](../README.md#configure-maven) before testing the quickstarts.

-Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile
+Start the JBoss Server
 -------------------------

 1. Open a command line and navigate to the root of the JBoss server directory.